 Concrete block cavity walls with sand infill provide the radiation shielding in this x-ray room.
 This room is used for the x-ray inspection of aircraft parts, including wings.

 Twin 750kV Bays

-This x-ray room comprises of a pair of connected bays.
+This x-ray room comprises of a pair of bays with a central target wall.
 It was constructed using lead chevron blocks.
-The bays are mainly used for testing high energy X-ray equipment.
+The bays are mainly used for testing high energy x-ray equipment.

 © 2019 – Electron-X Ltd